 Our therapists and doctors provide compassionate, whole-person centered care through the lens of Integrative, Lifestyle, & Functional Medicine.

-When your health care provider is certified in Medical Therapeutic Yoga, you benefit from a Lifestyle Medicine approach delivered by an experienced, licensed medical professional.
+When your health care provider is certified in Medical Therapeutic Yoga, you benefit from a Lifestyle & Functional Medicine approach that is holistically delivered by an experienced, licensed medical professional.

 Learn more about what it means to have a PYT-certified provider in our FAQ below, and be sure and read through the testimonials from patients who’ve benefited from our MTY.